Roger McDowell: American League (1995–96)

 In his first year in the American League, the 34-year-old McDowell fit in well and was given the most innings he'd pitched since 1991.
 He also pitched in the second-highest number of games in the American League.
 While his 4.02 ERA was poor compared to his career average, it was far better than the 4.67 A.L. average for 1995.
 Nearing his 35th birthday, the Rangers granted him free agency and he signed on with the Orioles for 1996.
 His ERA was again high but better than the league average in 1996 but shoulder surgery ended his season in mid-August.
 After the season, he was again a free agent before the Chicago White Sox signed him for the 1997 season.
 Unfortunately for McDowell, he had two more shoulder surgeries wiping out the whole season.
 In 1998, he attended spring training with Chicago but retired before the season began at age 37.

 Prankster reputation

 While McDowell was a stable major league-level pitcher, he was also notorious in the league and among fans as a prankster who would light firecrackers in the dugout.
 He also could skillfully wrap a wad of chewing gum around a cigarette, then secretly place the contraption on the heels of unsuspecting teammates' cleats.
 This is known as the hot foot.

 In 1992, McDowell made a cameo appearance in a two-part episode of Seinfeld called "The Boyfriend".
 The episode starred McDowell's ex-teammate, Keith Hernandez, and featured McDowell as a grassy knoll-type figure spitting on Cosmo Kramer and Newman during a Zapruder film parody after Kramer and Newman insulted Hernandez.

-McDowell also made several appearances on the MTV series of MTV Rock N' Jock softball games, often donning humorous costumes such as kilts and wigs.
+McDowell made several appearances on the softball edition of the MTV series MTV Rock N' Jock, often donning humorous costumes such as kilts and wigs.